zwegner/codegen/README.md

 For a more powerful alternative, take a look at [astor](http://github.com/berkerpeksag/astor).

-The library is able to correctly round-trip the python standard library for both python 2.7 and 3.4 in normal operation.
-Line-number correct compilation works largely, but still has a few oddities.
+The library is able to correctly round-trip the python standard library for both python 2.7 and 3.4.

 ## License